w3c/miniapp-addressing/docs/Q&A.md

 # Questions & Answers

-> Note: This document documents Q&A during all discussions about [MiniApp URI Scheme](https://w3c.github.io/miniapp/specs/uri/) spec.
+> Note: This document documents Q&A during all discussions about [MiniApp Addressing](https://w3c.github.io/miniapp-addressing/) note.

 ## About syntax-host